-Newborns are just experiencing their world and have minimal ability to communicate other than crying.
+Newborns are just experiencing their world and cannot communicate without crying.

 The good news is that in a brief period of time you can begin to hear differences in their cries and you will be able to determine if they are hungry, fussy, or need a diaper change.

 Don’t believe me?
 A child that is hurt and cries to catch the attention of every adult in the area.

 2. Your Baby Had a Sudden Weight Gain

 A wet diaper is heavier than a dry one.

 After naps or in the morning is the easiest time to feel the difference between the diaper and your child’s weight.

 3. Some Diapers Have Moistness Indictors